saleor/saleor-docs/docs/dashboard/catalog/products.md

 To track inventory, you need to enable the _Track Inventory_ checkbox.

 You can repeat this process for all sizes or types of the same product by clicking the Variants card on the left side.
 Each variant has a specific SKU code (Stock Keep Unit) which is unique to specific variants.

+Once the product availability is set on the main product page, you will also find information as to which channel a specific variant of a product is assigned to at the top of each variant page.

 ### How to manage metadata in the variants page